 AOCI Resources and Tools

 The AOCI is committed to empowering both learners and educators to take action to advance health justice and equity.
-Faculty educators are key partners and changemakers and are essential to the success of diversity, equity, inclusion, and anti-oppression efforts within the School of Medicine.
+Faculty educators are key partners and changemakers and are essential to the success of diversity, equity, belonging, and anti-oppression efforts within the School of Medicine.
 The AOCI is dedicated to developing and curating resources in partnership with the Center for Faculty Educators (CFE) that inform and support faculty as they strive to create more inclusive and welcoming learning environments and to advance students' health equity-linked skills.

 Key Concepts